stappersg/vBook/src/tuto/0/basic.md

 The server can now listen and serve SMTP connections.

-> If no interface is specified, the server starts but does not listen.
-Connections are therefore refused.
+> If no interface is specified, the server listens on localhost on port 25, 465 and 587.
+Remote connections are therefore refused.

 ```sh
 $> sudo systemd restart vsmtp